-On 23 July 1926 George Arnold Escher is born, the first of Maurits’s and Jetta’s three sons.
-He was named after grandfather Escher and after Nol, Escher’s brother who had been killed during a mountain trip the year before.
+On 23 July 1926 George Arnold Escher was born, the first of Maurits’s and Jetta’s three sons.
+He was named after grandfather Escher and after Nol, Escher’s brother who had tragically died during a mountain trip the year before.
 In his own stoic way with words, Escher wrote to his parents he was happy*:

 Jetta was not allowed to feed him herself, so they hired a wet nurse whom Escher would have great trouble ousting from their home seven months later.
 Three years later friend and artist Jobs Wertheim produced a portrait of ‘Jojo’, George’s nickname.
 The whereabouts of this painting are unknown.